SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/EPM/EPM_D-DOCSIS/D-DOCSIS_parameters/D-DOCSIS_parameters_node_segment.md

   Acquired from the"t4" metric name in the "UpstreamScQamChannelInfo" metric group from the Kafka topic.

 - **DS RX AVG**: Calculated.
-Total RX power from DS channels associated to the CMs connected to the node, divided by the total number of channels.
+Total RX power from DS channels associated with the CMs connected to the node, divided by the total number of channels.

   Acquired from the"rxPower" metric name in the "downstreamScQamChannels" metric group from the Kafka topic.

 - **DS RX Minimum**: Calculated.
-Minimum RX power from DS channels associated to the CMs connected to the node.
+Minimum RX power from DS channels associated with the CMs connected to the node.

   Acquired from the"rxPower" metric name in the "downstreamScQamChannels" metric group from the Kafka topic.

 - **DS RX Maximum**: Calculated.
-Maximum RX power from DS channels associated to the CMs connected to the node.
+Maximum RX power from DS channels associated with the CMs connected to the node.

   Acquired from the"rxPower" metric name in the "downstreamScQamChannels" metric group from the Kafka topic.

 - **DS SNR AVG**: Calculated.
-Total SNR power from DS channels associated to the CMs connected to the node, divided by the total number of channels.
+Total SNR power from DS channels associated with the CMs connected to the node, divided by the total number of channels.

   Acquired from the"snr" metric name in the "downstreamScQamChannels" metric group from the Kafka topic.

 - **DS SNR Minimum**: Calculated.
-Minimum SNR power from DS channels associated to the CMs connected to the node.
+Minimum SNR power from DS channels associated with the CMs connected to the node.

   Acquired from the"snr" metric name in the "downstreamScQamChannels" metric group from the Kafka topic.

 - **DS SNR Maximum Total**: Calculated.
-Maximum SNR power from DS channels associated to the CMs connected to the node.
+Maximum SNR power from DS channels associated with the CMs connected to the node.

   Acquired from the"snr" metric name in the "downstreamScQamChannels" metric group from the Kafka topic.

 - **DS Post-FEC 24 Hour AVG**: Calculated.
-Total uncorrectable packets in 24 hours from DS channels associated to the CMs connected to the node, divided by the total number of packets in 24 hours from the channels.
+Total uncorrectable packets in 24 hours from DS channels associated with the CMs connected to the node, divided by the total number of packets in 24 hours from the channels.

   Acquired from the"unerroreds", "correcteds", and "uncorrectables" metric names in the "downstreamScQamChannels" metric group from the Kafka topic.